Aryan570/Himmel/README.md

 > Under Construction...

 ### Himmel
-This is a turn-based game with server written in Rust and frontend in NextJS.
+This is a turn-based online game you can play with your friend, with server written in Rust and frontend in NextJS.

 > Currently there is no way to store the score etc..
 I might have to use a database in future for authentication and character collections.